d1mnewz/interviews/README.md

 - Do you have a library at your place?
 Name a few books there.
 - Do you have any teambuildings and what they look like?
 - Do you know anything about your employees' hobbies?
 What they are interested in?
+- How much vacation does the average employee take?
+- Do you enforce a minimum number of days of taken vacation per year?
+(Secret: a lot of “unlimited vacation day” policies actually lead to employees taking less time off because they feel guilty.)
 - Do you have any internal tech talks to improve the technical expertise of your employees?
 If so, who is in charge of that?
 - Do you use any time logging system?
 - Describe the paid vacations policy.